Tinytown/tinytown-react-app/README.md

 4. Run the iOS simulator: `yarn ios`

 **For Android**
-1. Download _google-services.json_ from Firebase console and place it in the directory _android/app_ relative to repository's root directory.
+1. Download _google-services.json_ from Firebase console and place it in the directory _react-app/android/app_.
 2. Open a new tab in your terminal and run your Android emulator from any location.
 For instance: `emulator -avd Pixel_3_API_28`
-3. In original tab, from the root of repository, run `yarn android`
+3. From the _react-app_ directory, run `yarn android`

+**For Firebase**
+1. Ask for your _serviceAccount.json_ file on [Discord](https://ttown.app/discord) and place it in the directory _firebase/functions/config_ relative to repository's root directory.
+2. From the root directory, go into Firebase folder: `cd firebase` and run Firebase Emulators using `yarn start`

 ## Troubleshooting
 **EMFILE: too many open files**\